 Shale Development, Impact Fees, and Municipal Finances in Pennsylvania

-Weber and Harleman
+Dr. Jeremy Weber and Max Harleman

 Weber and Harleman's analysis exploring shale drilling in Pennsylvania and municipal fund balances highlights how Pennsylvania’s Impact Fee on natural gas wells helps municipalities address the local costs of shale development.
 Weber and Harleman found that shale development contributed little to municipal tax revenues.
 However, revenues from the Impact Fee on natural gas wells, introduced in 2012, caused a doubling of non-tax revenues for municipalities with substantial drilling.
 The largest increase in spending among such municipalities was on roads.

 Analyzing Commute Patterns in Allegheny County, PA

 This policy brief summarizes information on the location of where people work in Allegheny County and where they live, and suggests that the alsoUrbs (municipalities contiguous to the City of Pittsburgh) be given greater representation in transportation planning.
 It paints an interesting picture of the movement of individuals from home to work and back again.
 That picture is a complex mosaic of interconnectedness and interdependence further complicated by varying intensity of interest in particular transportation areas and varying impact on residents.